Analysis of Poem " To Autumn " by John Keats

 Alliteration, though for the internal ear, adds texture and variety and interest for the reader.

-To Autumn - Metre (Meter in USA)
+To Autumn - Metre (Meter in American English)

 To Autumn has a basic iambic rhythm, that is, a da-DUM da-DUM da-DUM da-DUM da-DUM stress pattern, with the first syllable unstressed and the second stressed.
 For example, line 4: